Fireside Chat With Craft Food Halls

-- Depending on your needs, have a staff member who will either greets guests as they arrive to tell them the ins and outs of the self-serve beverage wall.
+Depending on your needs, have a staff member who will greet guests as they arrive to tell them the ins and outs of the self-serve beverage wall.
 Or have a full-time employee who will stand at the wall, and help guests along the way.
 Both options are great, but consider which would be best for you.

 Make Sure Your Entire Team Understands the Financials

 Teach your staff hospitality versus service.
 Then you can educate your staff on how financials tie into hospitality and service.
 Now your staff will understand how every aspect of the business impacts the bottom line.
 Once you meet your financial goals and KPIs, celebrate your winnings with staff to develop the company culture.

 Whether you add catering, delivery, or takeout to your off-premise options, you’re going to drive people to your site, increasing impressions.
 Once people arrive on your site, they’ll look to see what your on-site offerings are, and they’ll be much more likely to come and visit your establishment!

 Place QR codes around your establishment to give guests access to your food and beverage offerings.
 You can add a QR code to your beverage wall through PourMyBeer’s integration with Untappd.
 QR codes are a great solution during COVID-19 as well as to reduce the spread of germs.

 You want to create events unique to the weather within your area (snow competitions if you’re in an area with a lot of cold weather).
 You want your community to come together for events and feel like they’re playing a part in your success during these cold months, so they’ll come out and support you.
 Make sure to talk with your local snow contractors to discuss where they’ll plow the snow in your parking lot.